-- 9.1 The power of the Panel to make orders is set out in section 657D of the Corporations Act.
-The types of orders that can be made, including orders as to costs, are set out in section 657D(2).
-By reason of section 657D(1), an order under section 657D(2) may only be made if the Panel has declared circumstances to be unacceptable under section 657A, and in circumstances where the Panel is satisfied that the order would not unfairly prejudice any person.
-Further, the Panel must give to each person to whom the proposed order relates, each party and ASIC, the opportunity to make submissions. - 9.2 Section 657D(2) provides, inter alia, that the Panel may make an order that it thinks appropriate to determine who is to bear the costs of the parties to the proceedings before the Panel and may also make ancillary and consequential orders as it thinks appropriate.
-The order may be for the costs of the parties but not for the costs of the Panel or of non-parties and the costs may be directed to be borne by a party or another person. - 9.3 The Panel may vary, revoke or suspend a costs order, after first giving each person to whom the order relates, each party and ASIC an opportunity to make further submissions about the matter (section 657D(3)). - 9.4 There is no express requirement that costs follow the event.
+- 9.1 The power of the Takeovers Panel (Panel) to make orders is set out in section 657D of the Corporations Act 2001 (Cth) (Corporations Act).
+The types of orders that can be made, including orders as to costs, are set out in subsection 657D(2).
+By reason of subsection 657D(1), an order under subsection 657D(2) may only be made if the Panel has declared circumstances to be unacceptable under section 657A, and in circumstances where the Panel is satisfied that the order would not unfairly prejudice any person.
+Further, the Panel must give to each person to whom the proposed order relates, each party and the Australian Securities and Investments Commission (ASIC), the opportunity to make submissions. - 9.2 Subsection 657D(2) provides, inter alia, that the Panel may make an order that it thinks appropriate to determine who is to bear the costs of the parties to the proceedings before the Panel and may also make ancillary and consequential orders as it thinks appropriate.
+The order may be for the costs of the parties but not for the costs of the Panel or of non-parties and the costs may be directed to be borne by a party or another person. - 9.3 The Panel may vary, revoke or suspend a costs order, after first giving each person to whom the order relates, each party and ASIC an opportunity to make further submissions about the matter (subsection 657D(3)). - 9.4 There is no express requirement that costs follow the event.